Rights and Responsibilities

 What is a citizen's responsibility to participate in civil society?

-Learners examine the rights guaranteed to us by the Bill of Rights, as well as the responsibilities we have to protect those rights for our personal well-being and the common welfare.
-Students show value for those rights by promoting the common welfare as an involved citizen.
+Learners examine the rights guaranteed to us by the Bill of Rights, as well as the responsibilities we have to protect those rights for our personal well-being and the common good.
+They show value for those rights by promoting the common good as an involved citizen.